 Art and Music Therapy

 Art therapy is a unique opportunity for people of all ages - children, teens and adult - to express themselves creatively while dealing with stress, grief and loss.
 Art can produce a powerful release of feelings that can be healing to the mind, body and spirit.
-Our licensed art therapists offer encouragement and guidance while emphasizing the process of the artwork, not the final product.
+Our licensed art therapist offers encouragement and guidance while emphasizing the process of the artwork, not the final product.
 Artistic talent or prior training is not required.

 Common goals of art therapy include relaxation and stress relief, providing insight on emotions, and encouraging communication between loved ones.
 For those who are grieving, art therapy can also be a creative tool for sharing memories and exploring coping skills.
 These goals may be achieved through: